offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} chart` - A set of files that instructs Helm on how to install, manage, and upgrade some application(s).
 Each chart is comprised of a set of configurations, templated manifests, and dependencies to other charts.

  * `{bm} chart repository/(chart repository|chart repositories)/i` - A server that stores and distributes charts.

+ * `{bm} Vault` - A !!secrets!! management system that integrates with Kubernetes to support a broader range of use-cases than normal Kubernetes secrets.

+ * `{bm} secret engine` - A Vault component that can store, generate, and / or encrypt data.
+For example, the MySQL secret engine can generates new MySQL credentials for any client that requests access to a MySQL server, as well as revokes those credentials.

 `{bm-ignore} !!([\w\-]+?)!!/i`